flonadb/flonadb/README.md

 back the responses.

-It's worthy noting that the server internally uses FlonaDB again in a 'forward' proxy mode to process client requests against target databases via an internal [File Database Proxy](#file-database-proxy) setup.
+It's worthy noting that the server internally uses FlonaDB again in a 'forward' proxy mode to process client requests against target databases via an internal [File Proxy Database](#file-proxy-database) setup.

 > [!IMPORTANT]
 > It is strongly recommended that the communication between the client the server is done over a secured connection by